 Children are generally expected to attempt homework on their own.
 No doubt they ask for, and are given, help at times.
-However, it is hoped that teachers receive an indication of what help has been necessary; the clearer the picture, the more specific the guidance that can be given.
+However, it is hoped that teachers receive an indication of what help has been necessary by using a 'H' next to the question or section that they had help with; the clearer the picture, the more specific the guidance that can be given.
 Throughout the School it is hoped that homework strengthens the will and ability to work independently when required.
 However, independent reading is equally important and something that the Junior School would like to encourage.
 Our aim is for the children to become fluent and competent readers who naturally turn to books for pleasure and as an aid to learning.
-Each pupil is issued with a Reading Record in which each day's reading is recorded, alongside comments from pupils, parents and teachers as appropriate.
+Within the Prep Book there is a section in which each day's reading is recorded, alongside comments from pupils, parents and teachers as appropriate.